English to Arabic

 The Wizard will find the best Arabic translator to fit your needs.

 Arabic Translation Services FAQ

 We do our best to complete all translations in 1-2 business days.
 A more accurate time estimate based on your word count, language pair, and required expertise will be visible at checkout.
 If you need your project faster than the time we calculate for you, you can select the “Urgent Delivery” option at checkout or contact customer support to speed things up.

 There are 25 countries that claim Arabic as an official or co-official language: Algeria, Bahrain, Chad, Comoros, Djibouti, Egypt, Eritrea, Iraq, Jordan, Kuwait, Lebanon, Libya, Mauritania, Morocco, Oman, Israel, Qatar, Saudi Arabia, Somalia, Sudan, Syria, Tanzania, Tunisia, United Arab Emirates and Yemen.
 And then there are 6 sovereign states in which Arabic is a national language or recognized minority language: Iran, Turkey, Niger, Senegal, Mali, and Cyprus.
 Even outside of these countries, there are large Arabic-speaking populations everywhere from the United States to China.

 All of our Arabic translators have been certified to ensure they provide high-quality and accurate professional online translation services.
 If you’d like an extra layer of quality assurance, we suggest selecting a payment option that includes proofreading or editing by a second translator.

 The answer to this question depends largely on what you’re translating and who your target audience is.
 If you’re unsure which dialect to choose, please reach out to our support team via chat or email and we will be happy to help.

 Of course!
-We have Arabic translators who are experts in law, marketing, gaming, e-learning, and other areas who can work on your project.
+We have English to Arabic translators who are experts in law, marketing, gaming, e-learning, and other areas who can work on your project.
 You can request these experts when opening a translation project.